HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/test-steps.md

   Scenario: Temperature in paris
     Given an english speaking user
-     When the user says "how hot will it be in paris" Then "mycroft-weather" should reply with dialog from "current.high.temperature.dialog"
+     When the user says "how hot will it be in paris" Then "chatterbox-weather" should reply with dialog from "current.high.temperature.dialog"
 ```

 #### Reply with example phrase